julienawilson/data-structures/README.md

 A tree of nodes sorted by values less than and greater than root branching to the left and right, respectively.

 Methods include:
 * insert(self, val): Insert value into tree; if value already exists, ignore it.
+Method autobalances after insertion, and tree size increments by one.
 * search(self, val): Return node containing that value, else None.
 * size(self): Return number of nodes/vertices in tree, 0 if empty.
 * depth(self): Return number of levels in tree.
 Tree with one value has depth of 0.